dortania/OpenCore-Install-Guide/post-install/audio.md

 **No Mic on AMD**:

-* This is a common issue with when running AppleALC with AMD, specifcally no patches have been made to support Mic unput.
+* This is a common issue with when running AppleALC with AMD, specifcally no patches have been made to support Mic input.
 At the moment the "best" solution is to either buy a USB DAC/Mic or go the VoodooHDA.kext method.
 Problem with VoodooHDA is that it's been known to be unstable and have worse audio quality than AppleALC

 **Same layout ID from Clover doesn't work on OpenCore**